pivotal/skenario/docs/concepts.md

 ### Models

 Models are "the rest" of the code.
 Typically these own Stocks, wire dependencies and potentially maintain other state.

-In Skenario the main toplevel Models are the KnativeAutoscaler and the Cluster.
+In Skenario the Models provided are the KnativeAutoscaler and the Cluster.
 These establish the various initial Stocks (eg. RequestsBuffered, ReplicasLaunching) that are used during the life of the simulation.

-Generally speaking, keep logic out of Models.
+Generally speaking, logic should be kept out of Models.
 Everything that can be expressed as a Movement ought to be; special-case logic should be placed in `Add()` or `Remove()`.
+For example, the logic for scaling up or down is expressed mostly as Movements between Stocks, rather than as variables manipulated by the Models.

 ### Environment